Household Hazardous Waste

 - fluorescent light bulbs or tubes

-- herbicides and pesticides
+- insecticides, herbicides and fertilizers

 - pressurized containers (propane tanks, gas cylinders, fire extinguishers, etc.)

 - smoke detectors

 What should you do?
 Prince George's County accepts hazardous materials Thursdays, Fridays, and Saturdays, from 8:00 a.m. - 3:30 p.m.
 The facility is located at 11611 White House Road, Upper Marlboro, MD.
 Please call the County at 301-883-5045 or click here for more information.

 Used motor oil may be recycled anytime at the Department of Public Works (9217 51st Avenue).
 This receptacle is for used motor oil only – do not dump other automotive fluids in the motor oil receptacle!!
 Other automotive fluids such as antifreeze must be taken to the Prince George's County Landfill.
 Do not leave any other liquids or items at Public Works or you may be fined for illegal dumping.
 Dispose of oil and containers in accordance with posted directions.

 Water-based (latex) paint cans are collected only if they are empty or the paint has hardened.
 To prepare liquid latex paint for collection, add kitty litter or a commercial paint hardener.

 Liquid paint – take to the Prince George’s County Hazardous Waste Acceptance Site.
 Non-emptied and non-dried paint cans will not be collected curbside.
 If your paint is in good condition, check with a home goods re-use store to see if they can accept it.

 Oil-based paint, sealants, solvents, etc. are NOT collected by the City of College Park.
 You must take these items to the Prince George's County Hazardous Waste facility.